 Being a small business owner isn’t easy.
 Most small business owners often find themselves understaffed and underfunded which means that in most cases they have to look at several departments of the business.
 With so many things going on, keeping track of it all can become quite difficult and when it comes to accounting such delays in record keeping can have devastating consequences for the business.

-The Importance Of Accounting
+The Importance Of Accounting in Business

 Accounting helps business owners keep track of assets, liabilities, income, and cash flow.
 This is extremely beneficial as it helps owners, managers, investors, and other stakeholders keep track of the financial performance of the business enabling them to make much more informed decisions.